risporce/Supercell-jailbreak/README.md

 ## Download ##

-Since the main executable has been modified to apply the patches, the IPA needs to be resign by a tool like [Sideloadly](https://sideloadly.io/), therefore installing with filza can cause the game to crash.
+Since the main executable has been modified to apply the patches, the IPA needs to be resign by a tool like [Sideloadly](https://sideloadly.io/) or If your iOS supports [TrollStore](https://github.com/opa334/TrollStore) you can also use that, therefore installing with filza can cause the game to crash.

 ### It hasn't been test on ipads, AppIcon could not show/ the game could not work ###
 Clash of Clans 15.352.6 [https://www.mediafire.com/file/sipbr7zh10xk3ix/Clash_of_Clans15.352.6NoJb.ipa/file](https://www.mediafire.com/file/sipbr7zh10xk3ix/Clash_of_Clans15.352.6NoJb.ipa/file)